shazlanamirul8/airlines_booking_sql/README.md

 The goal of this project is to analyze airline booking patterns to uncover customer behavior and identify business opportunities.
 Using SQL, I explored passenger segmentation, service preferences, and booking trends to generate actionable insights for decision-making.

 # ADVANCED QUERIES
-The advanced queries in this portfolio are CASE, subqueries, ranking and windonw function, aggregation and grouping.
+The advanced queries in this portfolio are CASE, subqueries, ranking and window function, aggregation and grouping.

 ## CASE